dsc-courses/dsc10-2021-fa/syllabus.md

 After you submit your homework to Gradescope, and after the deadline for submissions has passed, a new set of hidden tests will be run to make sure that you have the correct answers.
 In the percent example above, the hidden test might check that your answer equals 56, for example.
 Your score for the assignment will be based on the results of the hidden tests, which won't be available immediately after submission.
 So if you see a perfect score upon submission, this only means that you've passed the formatting tests, not the hidden correctness tests that determine your score.

 You must work on homework assignments alone.
 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
 Check back after the deadline to see your score, based on the hidden correctness tests.
 Homeworks will be due on Saturdays at 11:59pm PST.
+We will release homework assignments roughly a week before they're due.
 The lowest homework score is dropped from the grade calculation.

 ### Projects
 This class has two projects, a midterm project and a final project.
 Projects are like more challenging homeworks.
 They are longer than a typical homework, and they require you to pull together ideas from previous weeks, rather than just the last week.
 Projects also give you a chance to explore a data set in-depth, which can be a lot of fun!